People often say that motivation doesn’t last. Well, neither does bathing – that’s why we recommend it daily.Zig Ziglar

 Power naps restore your alertness, boost your energy, and prevent burnout.
 Of course, when you are energetic, you will have the motivation.

 I take power nap quite regularly too.
-Usually, I will take a 15 or 20 minutes nap in the afternoon after my lunch.
-I feel totally awake and energetic to take on the world again after the nap.
+Usually, I will take a 15 or 20 minutes nap in the afternoon after lunch.
+I feel totally awake and energetic to take on my goals again after the nap.
 You should try it.

 16. Drink a cup of coffee